Getting your Trinity Audio player ready...

 Cozy and Charming Midwest Escapes for Romance

-We didn’t go looking for romance in the Midwest.
-But it found us anyway—on quiet roads, in diners that don’t rush you, and in towns that don’t show up on anyone’s must-see list.
-Steven and I have had weekends that didn’t look like much on paper.
-No big sights, no fancy plans.
-Just time—real time—to talk, eat, walk, and not be anywhere else.
-These romantic Midwest getaways reminded me that a great weekend isn’t always about the zip code.
+We don’t go looking for romance in the Midwest anymore.
+Still, it found us—on quiet roads, in diners that don’t rush you, and in towns that don’t show up on anyone’s must-see list.
+But Steven and I have had weekends that didn’t look like much on paper.
+Even though there are no big sights, no fancy plans.
+Instead, we had time—real time—to talk, eat, walk, and not be anywhere else.
+Ultimately, these romantic Midwest getaways reminded me that a great weekend isn’t always about the zip code.

 Table of Contents